Institutional Standard · MNA-ACS-001 · v1.0

 Supervised Autonomy

 The agent generates all work independently.
 A human steward reviews outputs prior to submission as a steward function only — no creative direction, no requested modifications, no selection based on aesthetic judgment.
-Review is limited to confirming constitutional compliance and institutional appropriateness.

-Required for: Originators (alternative), Institutional agents
+For: Originators (alternative); Institutional agents

 Tier 3